-Arimatsu is a historic townscape, recognized as a Japanese Heritage Site, and has a deeply rooted culture of fermentation in its kura (storehouses).
+In Owari province historic townscapes with old kura (storehouses) have been preserved, such as in Arimatsu, recognized as a Japanese Heritage Site.
+The Kura in Chita province are central to the famed historical fermentation culture deeply rooted in this area.
 Discover the production of miso, soy sauce and sake, which began in the Edo period (400 years ago) and continues to the present day; a traditional industry that supports Japan’s food culture.
 The dyeing technique known as Arimatsu Narumi Shibori also once flourished in Arimatsu.
-Its origins can be traced back to Chita cotton, a speciality local handicraft of Chita and Agui.
+Its origins can be traced back to Chita cotton, a specialty local handicraft of Chita and Agui.
 Inspired by the cotton-craft in his hometown of Agui, creator Shokuro Takeda, developed a new dyeing technique, which eventually evolved into Arimatsu Narumi Shibori.

 In the Chita region near the sea, a brewing and fermentation culture developed that made use of the bounty of locally caught fish and agricultural produce; sake was made from rice, and mirin and vinegar from squeezed sake lees.
 Miso and tamari soy sauce were made from beans; all of which continue to support the food culture of the Owari region.
 Arimatsu Narumi Shibori has its roots in Chita, where a handicraft that began as tie-dyeing of hand towels has developed into one of the world’s leading tie-dyeing production regions.